Paleontology in Kansas: Prehistory

 Most of the Permian rocks in Kansas were deposited in marine environments.
 This setting was home to algae, brachiopods, bryozoans, fusulinids, ostracods, pelecypods, and trilobites.
 The brachiopod genus Chonotes was common here.
 On land, the area around Elmo in Dickinson County was home to more than ten thousand species of insects.
 These lived among a flora that included conifers which left behind fossils in the Garnett region.

 For the last 70 million years of the Cretaceous period, Kansas was covered by a shallow sea.
 This body of water is known as the Western Interior Sea.
 The seafloor was smooth and probably never submerged by more than 600 feet of water.
 A great diversity of invertebrates flourished both on the bottom and in the water column.
 Examples include ammonites, giant clams, crinoids, rudists, and squid.
 Vertebrate life included bony fishes, mosasaurs, plesiosaurs, sharks, and turtles.
 Carcasses of dinosaurs like Niobrarasaurus coleii were occasionally preserved after drifting hundreds of miles out into the Seaway.
+Other dinosaurs endemic to Kansas include the hadrosauromorph Claosaurus, and nodosaurs like Hierosaurus, Silvisaurus, and the previously mentioned Niobrarasaurus.
 Cretaceous plants left behind fossil leaves in Ellsworth County.
 Flying above the waters of the Seaway was the great pterosaur Pteranodon, which may have migrated across the sea.

-During the Tertiary, Kansas was a savannah subjected to greater rainfall and a more moderate climate.
+During the Tertiary, specifically during the Miocene, Kansas was a savannah subjected to greater rainfall and a more moderate climate, with fossilized crocodile remains being unearthed here as well as in the neighbouring states of Oklahoma and Nebraska.
+Fossils of Miocene era rhinos, mainly Teleoceras, the giant camel Titanotylopus, and tapirs have been unearthed in Kansas.
 Later in the Cenozoic, during the Quaternary, glaciers intruded southward into the northeastern part of the state, although they stayed only briefly.
 Much of Quaternary Kansas was covered in coniferous forests and savannahs.
-These environments were home to creatures like camels, saber-teeth, mammoths, and mastodons.
+These environments were home to creatures like camels, saber-toothed cats, Ground Sloths, mammoths, and mastodons.
 Other examples of Pleistocene life in Kansas include bison, horses, and peccaries.
 These left behind fossils in the western half of the state.